hashicorp/terraform-provider-google/website/docs/r/netapp_volume.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+* `deletion_policy` - (Optional) Policy to determine if the volume should be deleted forcefully.
+Volumes may have nested snapshot resources.
+Deleting such a volume will fail.
+Setting this parameter to FORCE will delete volumes including nested snapshots.

 <a name="nested_export_policy"></a>The `export_policy` block supports: